Today we have some solid gold from Naval Ravikant’s twitter feed.

 Every rich person that I’ve ever met works hard.
 Hard work is necessary but not sufficient.
 It helps to be working at the right things.
 And a bit of luck also helps.

 Aim high.
 Remember The Magic of Thinking Big.

 - There are no get rich quick schemes.
 That’s just someone else getting rich off you.

 You can get rich slowly though.
-It takes 18 or 19 years from broke to financially independent saving 50% of your income.
+It takes about 17 years from broke to financially independent saving 50% of your income.

 - Apply specific knowledge, with leverage, and eventually you will get what you deserve.

 Hhmmm.
 Good and bad luck tends to even out over the long term….but that doesn’t mean that the world is always fair…it isn’t.
 We can’t ignore the role that luck plays in where you are born and your genetic inheritance.
 All you can do is play the hand you are dealt.

 - When you’re finally wealthy, you’ll realize that it wasn’t what you were seeking in the first place.
 But that’s for another day.